Your New Favorite Kiwi Juice: Matua Sauvignon Blanc

 It’s September – scratch that – mere hours from October, and I need to play major catch up here, so consider this a two-for-one special!
 It’s a Rambling Vine Groupon!
 Read one wine review for free, read another in the same post, also for free.
 Er…. anyway.

-Recently I had the privilege of pouring wine for Woodinville Wine Cellars at a Habitat for Humanity fundraiser at the Weyerhauser Bonsai Gardens in Federal Way.
+Recently I had the privilege of pouring wine for Woodinville Wine Cellars at a Habitat for Humanity fundraiser at the Pacific Bonsai Museum in Federal Way.
 A wonderful gal I know roped me in to volunteering for this event, and am I glad I did!
 I love chatting up people and gabbing about wine, so this was the perfect gig for me.
 It was a hot summer day, fantastic event, extremely worthy cause, and an ideal, relaxing setting in which to savor some wines.
 Everyone who tried the wines I poured liked them.

 I have never seen bonsais like these in my life!
 Each tree has its own staging area, platform and backdrop.
 It’s just amazing.
 You could spend hours contemplating just one.
 I have lived in Western Washington my entire life and had never been to this beautiful, extravagant garden!
 Check this place out soon!
 And don’t just look at the photos, use your own eyes and go enjoy the garden yourself.
 Who knows how many more glorious warm days we have until darkness/cold/the evil dead of winter creeps up on us?
 (Me, biased?
 Nah.)